 Farms face ruin as groundwater law takes its toll

-SPECIAL REPORT: This is the second of two stories about SGMA’s impact reported from the San Joaquin Valley.
+SPECIAL REPORT: This is the second of two stories about the impact of California's Sustainable Groundwater Management Act on farmers in the San Joaquin Valley.
 Click here to read the first story.

 By Caleb Hampton